-Welsh Ministers and the First Minister across all areas of the Welsh Assembly Government's work.
+Welsh Ministers and the First Minister about the development, review or change of policies, and about proposed legislation.
+Then, from 1st of May 2014, the proposed Measure will embed consideration of those requirements into the exercise by the Welsh Ministers and the First Minister of any of their functions.
 The objective is to ensure that those requirements will have an even greater prominence in respect of devolved matters in Wales than has so far been the case.